Andrew Dehan7-minute read

 When redecorating your home, you’re probably interested in giving your walls a new look.
 This means choosing either paint or wallpaper.
 Where paint will give you a solid color to build on, wallpaper can really make a room special.

 Read on to find out what factors you should consider when freshening up your walls with wallpaper or paint, including the pros and cons of each.

 Weigh these five factors before jumping into the decorating project.

-Which is cheaper: paint or wallpaper?
-The answer is paint.
-Paint is almost always cheaper to buy and apply than wallpaper.
+Is wallpaper cheaper than paint?
+The answer is, most often, no. Paint is almost always cheaper to buy and apply than wallpaper.
 If you choose to pay a professional, the average cost of painting is $1.50 – $3 a square foot.
 For a 2,000-square-foot house, that’s a range of $3,000 – $6,000.
 You’ll want to consider hiring professionals if the job expands beyond a couple of rooms and you need it done quickly.

 If you DIY, your costs will be considerably less.
 You’ll need to pay for paint, which is $30 – $60 per gallon.
 For a 2,000-square-foot house, Pro Paint Corner averages a cost of around $500, which includes paint and supplies like brushes, rollers and caulking for repair work.